stackbitsales/twin-cities-makeup-0e0bd/content/pages/faq.md

           charged if there are any cancelled services within the 3 week grace period.
       - question: Wet Hair?
-        answer: >-
+        answer: >
-          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
-Consultations are done Monday-Friday during the days/evenings.
-Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
-          The studio is closed all day Sundays.
+          A $20 additional blow out fee will be assessed to anyone who arrives to their stylist on the wedding day with wet hair.
+This will throw off the timeline also, due to extra time blowing out the hair.
       - question: When should the consultation be booked?
 How far in advance?
         answer: >-
           The consultations are done about 5-6 weeks prior to the wedding day